nhsalpha/betahealth/content/conditions/laryngitis/main-content-2.md

 ## See your GP if:

 - your symptoms don’t improve after 2 weeks
-- your symptoms are severe, for example it’s very painful, difficult to swallow
+- your symptoms are severe, for example it's very painful or difficult to swallow
 - you keep getting laryngitis or voice problems

 **Get an urgent GP appointment if your child has difficulty breathing.**